sebastiangreger/kirby3-commentions/README.md

 ### Collapsible forms (show/hide)

-If desired, the following setting triggers additional markup in the included form markup that can be used to hide the forms by default, allowing for an accessible open/close functionality:
+If desired, the following setting triggers additional markup in the included form markup (when using the `commentions('form')` helper) that can be used to hide the forms by default, allowing for an accessible open/close functionality:

 ```php
 'sgkirby.commentions.hideforms' => true,